 Cash-based accounting is a logical way for most companies to begin their accounting lives.
 But many choose to switch to accrual-based accounts as their revenue and business grows.
 Accrual accounting enables you to plan for the future by gaining a more accurate picture of the present, and thus often fits into the modus operandi of large commercial concerns with vast operational procedures taking place.

-While cash-based systems are simpler, and ideal for businesses with few transactions, accrual accounting offers several advantages which become compelling as companies expand their operations.
+While cash-based systems are simpler, they’re ideal for businesses with few transactions.
+Accrual accounting offers several advantages which become compelling as companies expand their operations.

 Difference Between Cash and Accrual